TonimatasDEV/MyPrivateDiscordBotForMyFriendsServer/README.md

 # La Resistenzia
-It is a discord bot for my private community.
+It is a Discord bot for my private community.
 You can do what you want with this code.